The Complete Guide to Out-of-Network Reimbursement

 Consider too that SuperBill’s concierge support comes with this exact kind of assistance.
 We’ll comb through your health insurance plan to make sure we’re getting you the best prices you can get.

 Yes!
 In general, PPO (preferred provider organization) insurance plans do cover OON services, although at a somewhat higher cost than in-network.
 In contrast, HMO (health maintenance organization) and EPO (exclusive provider organization) plans usually only cover in-network services.

 Knowing the type of plan you’re on can make a big difference!

 But Wait, What are Allowed Amounts?

 There’s still one more stop on the road to reimbursement.
 An allowed amount is the maximum cost your insurer agrees to cover for certain OON services.
 You can find your allowed amount on your insurer’s website along with the rest of your plan details.
+(By the way, we cover this in depth in our post, What is an Allowed Amount?)
 To illustrate how allowed amounts work, let’s do a little math.

 Imagine you see a therapist who charges $200 per session.
 You’ve already met your deductible, so your insurer has to pay their portion of the cost.
 Your coinsurance is 25%, so the insurer is responsible for the other 75%, but suppose your allowed amount is $180.

 This means the insurer only really agrees to pay 75% of $180, which comes out to $135.
 You have to pay the extra $20 on top of the $45 you owe for coinsurance.